Have you ever been asked who your hero is?

 Genghis Khan empowered women at a time when most had none.

 His daughters ruled the conquered cities left behind.
 They had soldiers of their own and rode into battle with their father.
-When they conquered a city, Genghis would send his daughters into it to find the people of skill to bring into the empire.
+When they conquered a city, Genghis would send his daughters in to find the people of skill to bring into the empire.

 Seek out Advice

 Genghis Khan sought out counsel from people of all backgrounds and views but in the end, he made his own decisions.
-For example, he sought counsel with the religious leaders of an area because they knew the local landscape and political climate.
-He knew if he could get on their side he would have support in the region after he left.
+He sought counsel with the religious leaders of an area because they knew the local landscape and political climate.
+Genghis knew if he could get on their side he would have support in the region after he left.

-One example is the Taoist monk, known as the Man of the Mountain, who visited him in Mongolia.
+One time Genghis met with a Taoist monk, known as the Man of the Mountain, who visited him in Mongolia.
 The monk was a prominent man in his region and had advised kings before.
 The monk told Genghis Khan how he should abstain from impure food, hunting, and women.
 Genghis politely but firmly told the monk that Mongols ride and hunt before they can walk and that they weren’t going to change that now.
 Genghis Khan stuck to his guns, he didn’t immediately start doubting himself.

 The monk left thinking he had bestowed great wisdom on the Khan and might even convert him to Taoism.
 Genghis, on the other hand, gained the monk’s support, meaning he would keep his stronghold in the area of China he conquered.